Digital-Grinnell/black-library-CB-CSV-experiment/pages/burlingtakeover.md

 9. that Black students be given the full administration of all funds dealing with the survival of Blacks;
 10. the institution of a Black library with all audio-visual equipment that will aid in the academic survival of all Black students.

-{% include feature/pdf.html objectid="grinnell_10547"caption="the Black Manifesto"%}

 ## Reactions

 ### From the College Administration
 The administration and faculty at Grinnell College quickly met to discuss the demands.
 The minutes from these discussions are featured below.
 Overall, there was little opposition voiced against the demands, but many had questions about how these demands would be met logistically and fairly.

-{% include feature/pdf.html objectid="dg_1711472907 caption="a pdf of the Black Manifesto" %}
+{% include feature/pdf.html objectid="dg_1711472907" caption="The Black Manifesto followed by the Faculty Meeting minutes"%}

 ### From Fellow Students